 Leading Writer Robert Victor Berner (P/MX 60040) served with the Royal Navy during World War Two.
 Born on 23rd May 1919, he was the son of Robert Berner and Catherine Berner of Tullyveery, Killyleagh, Co.
 Down.

 He served on HMS Hood, one of the Royal Navy’s older battleships, a veteran of World War One.
-Berner died on board the Hood on 24th May 1941 aged 22 years old.
-The infamous Bismarck sank the British ship.
+Berner died on 24th May 1941, the day after his 22nd birthday.
+The infamous Nazi vessel, the Bismarck sank the British battleship.

 HMS Hood and HMS Prince of Wales intercepted German battleships, Bismarck and Prince Eugen.
 A battle ensued in the Denmark Strait between Greenland and Iceland beginning at 0535hrs.
 HMS Hood opened fire at 0553hrs and within minutes, the battle was over.